itsSambuddha/SEC-NEXUS/README.md

 *   **Explore Events:** Browse a comprehensive list of upcoming and past events.
 *   **Filter and Search:** Utilize the advanced filtering options (by category, club, department) and search functionality to quickly find specific events of interest.
 *   **Event Details:** Click on any event to view detailed information, including descriptions, schedules, locations, and associated media.
-*   **Administrator Functions:** Users with administrative privileges can access a dedicated dashboard to manage users, create/edit/delete events, and configure system settings.
+*   **Administrator Functions:** Users with administrative privileges can access a dedicated dashboard to approve/reject/delete events.

 ## Project Structure